llewellynksj/muma-and-cub/README.md

 ## User Experience (UX)
 ### **Purpose**

 Muma & Cub has been created as a fictional website for the purposes of completing the first milestone project as part of the Code Institute's Full Stack Software Development course.
-It developed as an idea from personal experience of needing a social support group for parents in the local community.
+It developed as an idea out of personal experience of needing a social support group for parents in the local community.
 The needs of new parents are central to considerations around User Experience (UX) and User Interface Design (UI) and this is reflected throughout the site.

 The site has been built with a mobile-first responsive design.
 Keeping the needs of the user at the forefront of the design process particularly in the strategy and scope development stages.

+New parents are likely to have little time and little energy.
+Therefore the focus around the design of this website has been to keep things simple, clean and calm.

 <br>